-N MONITORING/INSPECTION QUESTIONS NDIN GS COMMENTS / CLARIFICATIONS

-b.
-Is solid waste segregation and management in place?
+N MONITORING/INSPECTION QUESTIONS NDIN 3S COMMENTS / CLARIFICATIONS b.
+Is solid waste segregation and management in place? c.

-c.
 Is there a regular collection of solid wastes from work sites?

-6. Wastewater Management Yes No NA

-a) Are there separate sanitary facilities for various types of use (septic tanks, urination, washing, etc.)?

-b) Is any wastewater discharged to storm drains?

-c) Is any wastewater being treated prior to discharge?

-d) Are measures in place to avoid siltation of nearby drainage or receiving bodies of water?

-e) Are silt traps or sedimentation ponds installed for surface runoff regularly cleaned and freed of silts or sediments?

-7. Dust Control Yes No NA

-1. a.
-Is the construction site watered to 163 INU 1474

-minimize generation of dust?

-b.
-Are roads within and around the

-construction sites sprayed with water

-on regular intervals?

-c.
-Is there a speed control for vehicles at

-construction sites?

-d.
-Are stockpiles of sand, cement and

-other construction materials covered

-to avoid being airborne?

-e.
-Are construction vehicles carrying

-soils and other spoils covered?

-f.
-Are generators provided with air pollution control devices?

-g.
-Are all vehicles regularly maintained

-to minimize emission of black smoke?
+6. Wastewater Management Yes No NA 0. a) Are there separate sanitary facilities 163 INO INA for various types of use (septic tanks, urination, washing, etc.)? b) Is any wastewater discharged to storm drains? c) Is any wastewater being treated prior to discharge? d) Are measures in place to avoid siltation of nearby drainage or receiving bodies of water? e) Are silt traps or sedimentation ponds installed for surface runoff regularly cleaned and freed of silts or sediments?
+7. Dust Control Yes No NA 1. a.
+Is the construction site watered to 168 INU INA minimize generation of dust?
+Are roads within and around the construction sites sprayed with water on regular intervals? c.
+Is there a speed control for vehicles at construction sites? d.
+Are stockpiles of sand, cement and other construction materials covered to avoid being airborne? e.
+Are construction vehicles carrying soils and other spoils covered? f.
+Are generators provided with air pollution control devices? g.
+Are all vehicles regularly maintained to minimize emission of black smoke?
 Do they have valid permits?

-8. Noise Control Yes No NA

-a) Is the work only taking place between 7 am and 7 pm, week days?

-b) Do generators operate with doors closed or provided with sound barrier

-around them?

-c) Is idle equipment turned off or throttled down?

-d) Are there noise mitigation measures adopted at construction sites?

-e) Are neighboring residents notified in

-advance of any noisy activities

-expected at construction sites?

-9. Traffic Management Yes No NA

-a) Are traffic signages available around

-the construction sites and nearby

-roads?

-b) Are re-routing signages sufficient to guide motorists?
+8. Noise Control Yes No NA 0. a) Is the work only taking place between7 am and 7 pm, week days?
+103 140 TV/X b) Do generators operate with doors closed or provided with sound barrier around them? c) Is idle equipment turned off or throttled down? d) Are there noise mitigation measures adopted at construction sites? e) Are neighboring residents notified in advance of any noisy activities expected at construction sites?
+9. Traffic Management Yes No NA a) Are traffic signages available around the construction sites and nearby roads? b) Are re-routing signages sufficient to guide motorists?

-MON MONITORING/INSPECTION QUESTIONS NDING 3S COMMENTS / CLARIFICATIONS c Are the excavation sites along roads provided with barricades with reflectors? d) Are the excavation sites provided with sufficient lighting at night?
-10. R Recording System Yes No NA a) Do the contractors have recording system for SEMP implementation? b Are the daily monitoring sheets accomplished by the contractor EHS supervisor (or equivalent) properly compiled?
-C) Are laboratory results of environmental sampling conducted since the commencement of construction activities properly compiled? d) Are these records readily available at the site and to the inspection team?
+N MONITORING/INSPECTION QUESTIONS FI NDING SS COMMENTS / CLARIFICATIONS c) Are the excavation sites along roads provided with barricades with reflectors? d) Are the excavation sites provided with sufficient lighting at night?
+10. Re cording System Yes No NA a) Do the contractors have recording system for SEMP implementation? b) Are the daily monitoring sheets accomplished by the contractor EHS supervisor (or equivalent) properly compiled? c) Are laboratory results of environmental sampling conducted since the commencement of construction activities properly compiled? d) Are these records readily available at the site and to the inspection team?

-Other Issues:
+Otner Issues ·

-Prepared by: Name.
-Designation and Signature
+Prepared by:

-. , Name, Designation and Signature
+Name, Designation and Signature

-Appendix 11: Semi-annual Environmental Monitoring Report Template
+Appendix 21: Semi-annual Environmental Monitoring Report Template